Halivator/discord-project-thing/README.md

 ------
 ***RECENT CHANGES***

-CONVERGENCE - MERGED INTO MAIN
+-CONVERGENCE - MERGED INTO MAIN
-All project files/bot functionalities are accessible through main now!
+-All project files/bot functionalities are accessible through main now!
 We completed the great merge.
 ------
 ***STARTING BRANCHES***
 - Quinn